ipspace/blog/content/kb/QuantumCrypto/030-real-life.md

+---
+kb_section: QuantumCrypto
+minimal_sidebar: true
-# Real-Life Solutions Explained
+title: Real-Life Solutions Explained
+url: /kb/QuantumCrypto/030-real-life.html
+---
 The two approaches to post-quantum cryptography that are the most practical and efficient for packet networks are:

 * Symmetric encryption of the asymmetric key exchange
 * Post-quantum cryptography (using cryptographic methods that are not affected by Grover's or Shor's algorithms).

-### Symmetric Encryption of Asymmetric Key Exchange
+## Symmetric Encryption of Asymmetric Key Exchange

 This is the approach selected by a leading developer of high-assurance network encryption devices, the German company Atmedia.
 Co-founder and co-CEO Jörg Friedrich explains why and how they do it: